Engine problem leads NASA to scrub launch of new moon rocket | Technology

 Engine problem leads NASA to scrub launch of new moon rocket

-A fuel leak and then an engine problem during final liftoff preparations led NASA to scrub the launch of its mighty new moon rocket Monday morning on a shakedown flight with three test dummies aboard.
+A fuel leak and then an engine problem during final liftoff preparations led NASA to call off the launch of its mighty new moon rocket Monday on its debut flight with three test dummies aboard.

-The next launch attempt will not take place until Friday at the earliest.
+The next launch attempt will not take place until Friday at the earliest and could be off until next month.

+The flight, when it happens, will be the first launch in NASA's Artemis project, a quest to put astronauts back on the moon for the time since the Apollo program ended 50 years ago.

-The 322-foot (98-metre) spaceship is the most powerful rocket ever built by NASA, out-muscling even the Saturn V that took the Apollo astronauts to the moon.
+The 322-foot (98-meter) spaceship is the most powerful rocket ever built by NASA, out-muscling even the Saturn V that the Apollo astronauts rode.

-As for when NASA might make another launch attempt, launch commentator Derrol Nail said the problem was still being analysed, and “we must wait to see what shakes out from their test data”.

 Even though no one was on board, thousands of people jammed the coast to see the rocket soar.
-Vice President Kamala Harris was expected among the VIPs.
+Vice President Kamala Harris was among the VIPs who arrived for the event.

-The launch, when it happens, will be the first flight in NASA's 21st-century moon-exploration program, named Artemis after Apollo's mythological twin sister.

-The problems seen Monday were reminiscent of NASA's space shuttle era, when hydrogen fuel leaks disrupted countdowns and delayed a string of launches back in 1990.

-Later in the morning, NASA also officials spotted what they feared was a crack or some other defect on the core stage — the big orange fuel tank with four main engines on it — but they later said it appeared to be just a buildup of frost.
+Later in the morning, NASA also officials spotted what they feared was a crack or some other defect on the core stage — the big orange fuel tank with four main engines on it — but they later said it appeared to be just a buildup of frost in a crevice of the insulating foam.

 Launch director Charlie Blackwell-Thompson and her team also had to deal with a communication problem involving the Orion capsule.